Gluten-free Banana Chocolate Chip Breakfast Cookies made with wholesome, healthy ingredients. You won’t miss the flour, butter, and added sugar!

 Why quick oats?
 Because quick oats are more powdery, more finely cut, and will soak up more of the wet ingredients – thus creating a workable dough.
 The quick oats will bind your dough together better than whole oats would.

 If you don’t have quick oats on hand, no worries!
 You can make your own.
 See the note at the bottom of the recipe.

 What’s the taste testers’ verdict on these cookies?
 Well obviously I really love them.
 In all their naturally sweetened, wholesome glory.

-But Kevin took a couple of these cookies to work and told me his coworkers said they tasted like my sugary, buttery chewy chocolate chunk cookies.
+But Kevin took a couple of these cookies to work and told me his coworkers said they tasted like my sugary, buttery chewy chocolate chip cookies.
 Ha!
 I don’t know how – they have almond butter, banana, and oats in them… but I’ll take it!

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make! ♥Print

 Gluten-free banana chocolate chip breakfast cookies made with wholesome, healthy ingredients.
 You won’t miss the flour, butter, and added sugar!
 Please use certified gluten free oats to assure cookies are GF.
 Use dairy-free chocolate chips to assure cookies are vegan.

 - 2 and 1/3 cups (190g) quick oats* (not whole oats)

 - 3/4 teaspoon salt